-I’m going to kick off this guide to the best day trips from Dublin with a piece of advice that may sound a bit strange given the context of this post: if you can structure your trip to Ireland so that you avoid taking multiple day tours from Dublin, please do.
+I’m going to kick off this guide to the best day trips from Dublin with a piece of advice that may sound a bit strange given the context of this blog post: if you can structure your trip to Ireland so that you avoid taking multiple day tours from Dublin, please do.

-Dublin is a lively and interesting city with plenty of things to do… and lodging here is significantly more expensive than just about anywhere else on the island.
+Dublin is a lively and interesting city with plenty of things to do… and lodging in Dublin is significantly more expensive than just about anywhere else on the island.

 For that matter, while Dublin is an incredibly fun place to spend a few days, when dreaming of a trip to Ireland, odds are that impossibly green fields, quaint villages, and dramatic cliffs were more at the forefront of your mind than city streets–so get out and enjoy them!

-That being said, there are still plenty of reasons to plan some day trips from Dublin: maybe you’re visiting friends who live in the city, coming to town for work, or just have a brief trip to Dublin and don’t have time to head all the way out of town for a couple of nights.
+That being said, there are still plenty of reasons to plan some fun day trips from Dublin: maybe you’re visiting friends who live in the city, coming to town for work, or are taking a brief trip to Dublin and don’t have time to head all the way out of town for a couple of nights.

 If so, one of these Dubli,n day trips just might be for you!